top of page

 About Total Assure

-Total Assure, an IBSS company, is a managed security services provider that protects small to medium-sized businesses from cyber threats.
+Total Assure, IBSS’ sister company, provides uninterrupted business operations with our dedicated 24/7/365 in-house SOC, robust managed security solutions, and expert consulting services.
 Total Assure provides cost-efficient, comprehensive, and scalable cybersecurity solutions that leverage 30 years of experience and expertise from IBSS.
 Total Assure partners with its customers to identify security gaps, develop attainable cybersecurity objectives, and deliver comprehensive cybersecurity solutions that protect their businesses from modern cybersecurity threats.

 For more information on how Total Assure can assist your organization in achieving NIST SP 800-171 compliance, please contact our team directly.